openenclave/openenclave/doc/GettingStarted.md

 Create Redistributable SDK pacakge
 ----------------------------------

-To create a redistributable package (deb, rpm, ...), use cpack.
+To create a redistributable package (deb, rpm, ...), use **cpack**.
 Specify the final installation prefix to cmake using the CMAKE_INSTALL_PREFIX variable as above.
-E.g., to create a debian package that will install the SDK to /opt/opernenclave, use:
+E.g., to create a debian package that will install the SDK to /opt/openenclave, use:

 ```
 build$ cmake -DCMAKE_INSTALL_PREFIX:PATH=/opt/openenclave ..